jenkinsci/gitlab-plugin/README.md

 Help Needed
 =====================
 * I am currently looking for someone to help maintain this project.
-This includes keeping up a Changelog, releasing builds, accepting merge requests, etc. If you are interested let @bass_rock know and I can add you as a maintainer.
+This includes keeping up a Changelog, releasing builds, accepting merge requests, etc. If you are interested let @bassrock know and I can add you as a maintainer.

 Configuring access to Gitlab
 =======================================